Qveshn/ShinyItems/readme.md

 ## Instructions to build

+1. Build CraftBukkit server using [BuildToolsJar.jar](https://hub.spigotmc.org/jenkins/job/BuildTools/):
+   `java -jar BuildTools.jar --rev 1.11`
+   *It will be added to your local maven repository.*
-1. Download the appropriate versions of [LightAPI](https://www.spigotmc.org/resources/lightapi.4510/) to the [lib](/lib) folder ([more info](/lib/readme.md))
+1. Download the appropriate version of [LightAPI](https://www.spigotmc.org/resources/lightapi.4510/) to the [lib](/lib) folder ([more info](/lib/readme.md))
 1. Run the command from the root folder of the project: `mvn clear install`